 This could not have been more different from the crystal-clear views of March 2013.
 From the main entrance to the circle below Hameldown I could see only one of the twenty four stone huts; and from any stone hut I could perhaps make out only a couple more in the whole four acre pound.

 I wanted to achieve something worthwhile from the experience, and asked myself what I felt out there with blanket mist smothering almost all visibility.
 In post-processing these images I’ve purposely kept the contrast range restricted to what was visible on the day so as not to over-dramatise anything.
-The photographs are as sharp as they need to be in soft light (i.e. not too sharp) and with this subtlety I hope to encourage viewers to view the images at full size, peer into the distance and attempt to see what details are there (very few).
+The photographs are as sharp as they need to be in soft light (i.e. not too sharp).
 The vaguest pale outline of another hut, perhaps, or a hint of a wall bending through the mist; the base of a hill, or the sudden recognition of a granite stack you hadn’t initially noticed.
-Here on the blog the photo sizes are restricted to the same width as the text, but you can view them all larger in my gallery: please just click the link at the end of this blog piece.